vladkorotnev/traktor-obs-relay/readme.md

 * `port`: the port for HTTP server, both Traktor API and our API and widgets folder.
 Because Traktor-API-Client uses 8080, it's recommended to leave it as is.
 However if you changed the port in Traktor-API-Client, change it here as well as in the OBS browser URLs and in `assets/api.js` if using the default templates.
 * `ws_port`: the port for the websocket that pushes track events to the widgets.
 If changing it here, change it in your widget code as well (or `assets/api-ws.js` if using the default templates).
 * `webroot`: the folder with your widget content.
 This is what you can access by adding filenames to `http://<your bound IP>:<your port>/` such as in the example setup above.
+* `more_events`: enables sending of minor events, such as elapsed time ticks, to the websocket.

 ### Mixing section